 10. Tidy the deck with good garden storage

-Treat your outdoor deck area just as you would any indoor room.
-Remember how clever garden storage can be a great way to display your favourite possessions?
-Well, that’s no different out on the deck, and a storage shelf will showcase your best plants and herbs to great effect.
+Treat your outdoor deck area just as you would an indoor room.
+Clever garden storage is a must to keep everything tidy, as well for displaying your best plants and herbs.
 Add some lights, and you’ve got the perfect practical look.

 This B&Q garden shelving unit is part of the Rural Collection which includes products of a rustic, handmade aesthetic, combining farmhouse styling with a polished contemporary feel.

 11. Build a summerhouse